bookmark_borderGo up for Glory by Bill Russell

 bookmark_borderThe Book of Basketball

 I had already briefly mentioned The Book of Basketball in the last (and first) blog post about The Breaks of the Game by David Halberstam.
-Bill Simmons should be a household to most basketball fans around the world, be it because of this book or because of his podcast.
+Bill Simmons should be a household to most basketball fans around the world.
+Be it because of this book or because of his podcast.

 The book – at least the edition I own – is more than 700 pages long and probably contains at least as many footnotes.
 If you’ve listened to Bill Simmons’ podcast before, you’ll find his typical storytelling and humor here as well.